 I have received my master’s degree at VU University in both theology and philosophy.
 My Philosophy master’s thesis was about how to get new insights for philosophy from a film about artificial intelligence.

 My PhD research goes back to the empirical turn.
-During the turn of the century several philosophers of technology decided that they wanted to conduct their philosophy of technology differently from philosophers like Martin Heidegger and Jacques Ellul, which are called the classical philosophers of technology.
+At the end of the previous century, several philosophers of technology decided that they wanted to conduct their philosophy of technology differently from philosophers like Martin Heidegger and Jacques Ellul.
 This is now called the empirical turn.